High Tension: Release

 High Tension was released in France on 18 June 2003 where it was distributed by EuropaCorp.

 The film was shown at the 2003 Toronto International Film Festival during the Midnight Madness section.
 After screening at the festival, the film was purchased by Lionsgate Films for North American distribution.
 In her book Films of the New French Extremity, Alexandra West described The screening of High Tension at Midnight Madness made that section of the film festival an "unintentional bastion for New French Extremity", which still did not have a popular following.
 Following High Tensionss release there, other films followed at the festival such as Calvaire (2004), Sheitan (2006) and Frontier(s) and Inside (2007) and Martyrs (2008).

+The film opened in the United Kingdom at the Cambridge Film Festival on 10 July 2004 under the alternate title Switchblade Romance, receiving wide distribution there under this title on 24 September 2004.

-In the United States, Lionsgate released an English-dubbed version of the film in 1323 theaters on 10 June 2005 (with $14 million marketing cost).
-Several murders scenes were truncated in order to avoid an NC-17 rating.
+In the United States, Lionsgate released an English-dubbed version of the film in 1,323 theaters on 10 June 2005 (with $14 million marketing cost).
+Several murder scenes were truncated in order to avoid an NC-17 rating.
 A re-cut theatrical trailer was released by Lionsgate to promote the film, featuring "Superstar" by Sonic Youth.

 Censorship

 Some scenes were edited for the American version to achieve an R rating by the MPAA.
 About one minute of the film was cut in order to avoid the NC-17 rating.
-The R-rated edition was released in American cinemas, in a less widely circulated fullscreen DVD, and on the streaming service Tubi.
+The R-rated edition was released in American cinemas, in a less widely circulated fullscreen DVD, and on streaming services.
 This section notes what was deleted from the unrated, original French film to produce the American version.